 Many owners grow up hearing that one dog year equals seven human years, but this rule doesn’t accurately reflect how dogs age—especially dachshunds.
+Most dachshunds are considered seniors around 9 years of age, later than many larger breeds.
 Dachshunds are a small-breed dog with a unique growth pattern, longer average lifespan, and slower aging in adulthood compared to larger breeds.
 That’s why using a generic dog-age formula can be misleading.

 Dogs age rapidly during their first year of life.
 A dachshund puppy reaches physical maturity far faster than a human child, going from birth to full size in under a year.
 After this early growth phase, aging slows down significantly.
 From adulthood onward, dachshunds tend to age more gradually, which is one reason many live well into their teens.